MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Discussion

-Finally, \cite{Askar2017} determined the local merger rate density using models from the MOCCA-Database I. Assuming a GC star formation rate from \cite{Katz2013}, the author determined local merger rate density as function of the star formation rate and the probability of forming a BH-BH binary per unit delay time.
+Finally, \cite{Askar2017} determined the local merger rate density using models from the MOCCA-Database I. Assuming a GC star formation rate from \cite{Katz2013}, the author determined local merger rate density as function of the star formation rate and the probability of forming a BBH per unit delay time.
 The authors find a merger rate $R = 5.4 \,\,\rm{yr^{-1}\,\,Gpc^{-3}}$.
 Our results are in relatively good agreement with the value reported in \cite{Askar2017}.
 Also, our estimates place in the ballpark of Ligo-Virgo Collaboration predictions for BBH merger rate of $R = 23.9 \,\,\rm{yr^{-1}\,\,Gpc^{-3}}$ \citep{Abbott2021}, though being on the lower side.
 Our minimum values are smaller compared to the value reported in \cite{Askar2017}.
 This supports the interpretation that the small value reported by our simulations is connected with the limitations imposed to the GC sub-population selected in our study.

-The number of observable BBH merger rates in a 10 years span is quite small: our results would suggest that it would be unlikely to observe a BH-BH merger rate in both MW and M31 galaxies.
-In the future, results from the MOCCA-Survey Database II could be used to better constrain the BH-BH mass ratio and properties, taking advantages of the new stellar evolution features (as described in \citealt{Kamlah2021}) and the GC gas expulsion evolution included in the Monte Carlo method (as described in \citealt{Leveque2022}).
+The number of observable BBH merger rates in a 10 years span is quite small: our results would suggest that it would be unlikely to observe a BBH merger rate in both MW and M31 galaxies.
+In the future, results from the MOCCA-Survey Database II could be used to better constrain the BBH mass ratio and properties, taking advantages of the new stellar evolution features (as described in \citealt{Kamlah2021}) and the GC gas expulsion evolution included in the Monte Carlo method (as described in \citealt{Leveque2022}).

-The orbital properties of the binary BHs that merged within 10 and 13 Gyr strongly depend on the formation channel of the binaries.
-Dynamical binary BHs form due to close few-body encounters, and for this reason their orbits can have higher eccentricities and larger semi-major axis values compared to those binary BHs that form through evolution of primordial binaries.
+The orbital properties of the BBHs that merged within 10 and 13 Gyr strongly depend on the formation channel of the binaries.
+Dynamical BBHs form due to close few-body encounters, and for this reason their orbits can have higher eccentricities and larger semi-major axis values compared to those BBHs that form through evolution of primordial binaries.

-As shown in Fig. \ref{Fig:BHBHnumberDenistyDistribution}, the majority of the binary BHs observable at 12 Gyr are located in the central galactocentric regions for both MW and M31.
-On the other hand, a constant mean number of binary BHs per GC has been observed.
-This implies that the larger number of binary BHs in the central region is correlated to the total number of GCs being more numerous in this region of the galactic halo, being the mean number of binary BHs constant.
+As shown in Fig. \ref{Fig:BHBHnumberDenistyDistribution}, the majority of the BBHs observable at 12 Gyr are located in the central galactocentric regions for both MW and M31.
+On the other hand, a constant mean number of BBHs per GC has been observed.
+This implies that the larger number of BBHs in the central region is correlated to the total number of GCs being more numerous in this region of the galactic halo, being the mean number of BBHs constant.